RevathyMadheswaran/Chat_AI/README.md

 # Chat_AI
-Developed Application to handle all types of AI tasks
+Developed an Application to handle all types of AI tasks